Orientation of orbital planes of planetary systems detected in microlensing campaigns: The distribution of position angles

+The distribution of the planet position angles is flat for $q=0$.
+As $q$ grows, Planets accumulate in the plane orthogonal to $\hat R$ corresponding to $PA'=\pm 90^\circ$.

 In our analysis we have assumed that the preferential direction of the angular momenta $\hat R$ is orthogonal to the line of sight.
 It is possible to relax this restriction and let $\hat R$ form an angle $\psi$ with the plane of the sky.
-Even with this additional parameter it is possible to carry the full calculation analytically with an expression for the probability analogous to Eqs (\ref{pPA1}-\ref{pPA2}).
-Unfortunately, the expressions are too large to be included in a paper.
+Even with this additional parameter it is possible to carry the full calculation.
 However, we simply note that the distributions become flatter and flatter as $\psi$ approaches $\pi/2$.
 As the preferential direction for the angular momenta $\hat R$ aligns with the line of sight, orbital planes will always be seen face-on and planets will be seen at all position angles indifferently.
 Assuming some parameters $(q,\psi)$ for the true distribution, we can always find a $\hat q$, such that the distribution with $(\hat q,0)$ mimics the true distribution almost perfectly, with deviations of the order of few percent.
-This is illustrated in Fig. \ref{Fig psidemo}, in which a distribution with $(q=1,\psi=45^\circ)$ is reproduced by a distribution with $(q=0.67,\psi=0)$

 Since the available statistics would not be sufficient to distinguish such similar distributions and break the degeneracy, in our analysis we have just assumed a reference direction $\hat R$ orthogonal to the line of sight and tracked the anisotropy by the single parameter $q$.